th2-net/th2-docs/content/common/infrastructure/_index.md

    - saving data from the testing environment to the database.
    - fetching data from the database
    - displaying events and messages using a GUI
-2. **Modules** - components of this type are responsible for any custom logic (e.g. connection between client and system, analyzers, client and exchange simulators).
+2. **Modules** - boxes of the type Module contain custom logic (e.g. connection between client and system, analyzers, client and exchange simulators).

 ![](/img/fundamentals/th2-infra-2.png)